The Stranger's Return: Plot

 Miriam Hopkins plays Louise Storr, a recently divorced New Yorker who travels west to Iowa to visit her paternal grandfather, a relation she has never met.
 Grandpa Storr (Lionel Barrymore) an 85-year-old patriarch, presides over his large farm and its employees.
 A number of distant relatives are long time residents in his household.
 They receive the city-girl granddaughter with reserved solicitude.
-Miriam meets the owner of the adjoining property, the married farmer Guy Crane (Franchot Tone), an Eastern-educated Iowan she finds attractive.
+Miriam meets the owner of the adjoining property, the married farmer Guy Crane (Franchot Tone), a college-educated Iowan she finds attractive.
+It is revealed that Guy's college thesis paper was published and drew interest from Cornell University (p.
+109).

 Grandfather Storr's unconcealed preference for his close blood-kin Louise creates tension in the household.
 She is tested by the resident relatives and farm hands in her performance of her duties on the spread.
 Her essential good sense and self-esteem serve her well, despite her urban upbringing.

 Grandpa Storr, a military veteran of the Civil War, begins to display signs of dementia and the coterie of resident relatives quickly call for a mental evaluation to deem him legally unfit to operate the farm.
-The old man's apparent decent into madness is only a clever ruse to expose their avarice.
-He alters his will to disinherit the scheming relations and bequeaths the farm to Louise—the medical examiners acting as witnesses.
+The old man's apparent descent into madness is only a clever ruse to expose their avarice.
+He alters his will to disinherit the scheming relations and bequeaths the farm to Louise — the medical examiners acting as witnesses.
 His ultimate task in life completed, he dies peacefully.

-Guy announces that he and his wife will be returning to his Alma mater back East where he will teach agriculture at the university.
+To put an end to a blossoming romance between himself and Louise, Guy announces that he and his wife will sell their farm and go "[t]o the city", where he will presumably teach agriculture.
 Louise assumes her position as owner and operator of her grandfather's farm, deeply committed to her ancestral land.